Policies & Procedures

 2.5.3 Background Check

 The University reserves the right to make offers for certain positions contingent upon the completion of a background check.
 The background check may include criminal, and/or sexual offender, and/or motor vehicle records using OSBI and FBI criminal history reporting information.
 The individual must provide authorization by completing the background check release form .
 The results of the background check will be revealed to the employer only as “approved” or “not approved.”
 The information will be kept confidential and separately from the application and will not be used except in cases of a job offer.
 If the background check results show “not approved,” the job offer may be withdrawn.

-The Employment and Benefits Office is responsible for sending letters to unsuccessful applicants to notify them that the position has been filled.
+The Department of Human Resources is responsible for sending letters to unsuccessful applicants to notify them that the position has been filled.